 "A turreted Hill Section mansion run with the obsessive attention of an art project.
 Five rooms, no chain-hotel pretense, the warmest welcome in town."

-"An 1881 Queen Anne with marble solarium, Lake Champlain glimpses, and a breakfast that justifies the room rate alone.
-Burlington's most romantic address."
+"An 1881 Queen Anne mansion, reimagined in 2023 by Lark Hotels as the Blind Tiger, with a marble solarium, Lake Champlain glimpses, and a breakfast that justifies the room rate alone."

 "Book a lake-view room or don't bother.
 The Adirondacks across the water at sunset are the entire reason to choose this address."

 Burlington is built for anniversaries that don't require a passport.
 A walkable downtown, a lake that looks like an ocean from the right balcony, and farm-to-table restaurants that take their grain bowls seriously.
-Our verdict: Hotel Vermont for couples who want the only true boutique address in town, The Willard Street Inn for the Victorian-mansion romance Burlington does best, and Made INN Vermont for the kind of innkeeper attention you cannot buy at any chain.
+Our verdict: Hotel Vermont for couples who want the only true boutique address in town, Blind Tiger Burlington for the Victorian-mansion romance Burlington does best, and Made INN Vermont for the kind of innkeeper attention you cannot buy at any chain.

 The flagship boutique.
 Cedar lobby, Vermont wool, Lake Champlain a block away.
 From $329/night.